Metal Slader Glory: Background

 The Famicom boom in the 1980s drove artist Yoshimiru into the video game industry.

 Development of Metal Slader Glory was led by artist Yoshimiru Hoshi (typically referred to by his first name).
 Early in his career in the 1980s, Yoshimiru was only interested in anime and plastic models and had primarily worked on artwork for hobby and model magazines during a wave of Gundam model popularity.
-He was also writing a manga called Fixallia, which was cancelled before he could conclude the story.
+He was also writing a manga called Akū Tensō Fixallia, which was cancelled before he could conclude the story.
 Yoshimiru began working on video game strategy guides when Nintendo's home video game console, the Famicom, experienced a surge in popularity in the 1980s; it was then that he first gained an interest in games.
 The editorial company he worked for, Work House, let students rent space to work on personal projects, so Yoshimiru took this opportunity to learn from his colleagues how to create pixel art and animations.
 Once he was convinced he could create manga-style artwork with computers, he began creating Famicom artwork regularly.

 Yoshimiru began doing freelance work for HAL Laboratory while at Work House.
 HAL Laboratory was a successful independent video game developer and publisher.
 They were primarily building tools and technology to aid in development, but the success of the Famicom drove them to start developing their own games.
 Yoshimiru did artwork for games such as Gall Force, Keisan Game: Sansuu 5+6 Nen, and Fire Bam.
 HAL prepared a desk so he could work from the main office in Kanda, Tokyo.
 Students and freelancers were proposing projects to HAL at this time, so Yoshimiru began working on an original game based upon his cancelled Fixallia manga.
 From his experience with the Famicom hardware, he was able to create character portraits with blinking eyes and mouth animations.
 As he was preparing his presentation, the head of development at HAL, Satoru Iwata, walked by and saw the game, and gave Yoshimiru project approval on the spot without needing to give a presentation.
 Yoshimiru believes the graphics, particularly the large animated characters, looked more advanced than any other Famicom artwork at the time and this is what won over Iwata.